Conversations & Events

 These conversations are designed to explore topics of race, diversity, equity, and inclusion as they relate to City departments, functions, practices and policies.

 S.A.M.S.
 Conversations with the Shaker Heights Police Department

-Shaker African American Mothers Support (S.A.M.S.) is hosting a series of ongoing conversations with the SHPD and parents of African American children with the goal of building trust and strengthening the relationship between members of the department and the African American community.
-To date, five such conversations have taken place:
+Shaker African American Mothers Support (S.A.M.S.) hosted a series of conversations with the SHPD and parents of African American children with the goal of building trust and strengthening the relationship between members of the department and the African American community.
+Learn more:

 - Police & Youth Interaction (4/15/21): Watch the video | Listen to the audio